illustration

 For UX Researchers

 While UX researchers sit comfortably under the UX design umbrella, it’s safe to say that they are on the more scientific side of things.
-On a side note, portfolios are commonplace in visual arts, yet they aren’t really a thing in the scientific community.
-Nobody really knows how portfolios became a thing among UX researchers, but it seems like they aren’t going anywhere anytime soon.
+On a side note, UX portfolios are commonplace in visual arts, yet they aren’t really a thing in the scientific community.
+Nobody really knows how UX portfolios became a thing among UX researchers, but it seems like they aren’t going anywhere anytime soon.

 A UX researcher’s job is to run qualitative and quantitative studies that help make informed decisions during the design process.
 This brings us to one of the most important principles that researchers need to take into account when creating their portfolio — focus on the journey, not on the destination.